Contact local media

 Media UK: a free database of the UK print and broadcast media.
 It’s very easy to use, just search your town.

-Community Radio: an extremely influential outlet for communities with a wide audience and reporters are always looking for strong local stories.
+Community Radio: an extremely influential outlet for communities with a wide audience and reporters that are always looking for strong local stories.
 Wikipedia has a great list of radio stations for each region that you can contact.